-Kim involuntarily purred into the older female's mouth because of the intimate contact and how beautiful it felt; yes, the kiss actually felt beautiful, as if it was classical music.
+Kim involuntarily purred into the older female's mouth because of the intimate contact and how beautiful it felt.
+The kiss actually felt beautiful, as if it were classical music or a masterpiece painting.
 Shego's touch was just all round lovely and completely pleasing and fulfilling.
 If she were to die at that moment, Kim was certain that she would go happily; the elder woman was of a similar mindset.
 But, since she was still alive and the moment was still going on, Kim decided to make the most of it.

 The olive-eyed young lady ground her hips against Shego's again, causing the raven-haired woman to moan lightly.
 The friction was too much.
 The emerald-eyed woman placed a hand on Kim's hips to keep her from moving like that again, but she continued to passionately kiss the younger woman.
 The redhead was not deterred and made sure to keep her lips on Shego's while trying something else.